Winglonelion/tokenize-exchange-boilerplate/README.md

 - Prettier be integrated with Eslint for unified and automatic file format and linting.
 - Husky, commitment, and lint-staged be added to qualify commits
 - import sort and unused variable configured to ensure meaningful changes.
-- Typescript module imports and absolute imports are configured to make import stable and readable.
+- Typescript module imports and absolute imports are configured to make imports stable and readable.
 It’s time to quit relative imports hell.
 It also needs Babel config to make the module resolver work.

 ### Project's tree explained